 Logic

 Dependent on [SO 9] will be applicable for reporting if answer option 2.A was selected in [SO 7].
 [SO 9] rows will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].

 Gateway to N/A

 Assessment

-Not assessed Not assessed
+Not assessed

-Indicator ID SO 10 Dependent on: SO 7, OO 10 Sub-section Type of indicator Gateway to: Sateway to: N/A Asset allocation PLUS VOLUNTARY TO DISCLOSE n which asset classes did your organisation use asset allocation to make progress on your sustainability outcomes during the reporting year?
-For each asset cla ss, indicate the prop ortion of assets under manager ment that you dedicated d to making progress on y your sustainability ou itcomes.
-(1) Listed equity (A) Sustainability C Outcome #1: [ pre-fille ed with answers to SO 2] (2) We u sed all of our AUM to adviced the majority of our A sed a minority of our AUI UM to advance our s M to advance our sus sustainability outcomes (B) Sustainability C Outcome #2: [pre-fille ed with answers to SO 2] [As abov [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As abov [As above] (2) Fixed income - (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] /e]
+Indicator ID Dependent on: SO 7, OO 10 - 13 Sub-section PRI Principle Type of indicator SO 10 Gateway to: N/A N/A Asset allocation 1, 5 PLUS VOLUNTARY TO DISCLOSE n which asset classes did your organisation, or your external investment managers acting on your behalf, use asset allocation to make progress on your sustainability outcomes during the reporting year?
+For each asset class, indicate the proportion of assets under management that you dedicated to making progress on your sustainability outcomes.
+(1) Listed equity (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Dropdown list] (1) We used all of our AUM to advance our sustainability outcomes (2) We used the majority of our AUM to advance our sustainability outcomes (3) We used a minority of our AUM to advance our sustainability outcomes (4) We did not use our AUM to advance our sustainability outcomes in this asset class (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above] (2) Fixed income (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [As above]